-Bengals are higher energy so a mix will be somewhere in between.
+Bengals are higher energy, so a mix will be somewhere in between.
 The appearance will be unpredictable.
 Persian kitties come in many assorted colors, so a blend may be anywhere from light brown, tan, silver, brown, cream, red, and shades of orange.
 Patterns will be varied.
 Some will inherit the wildcat-like spots and markings, while others may not.

-This mix is quite hard to find and very expensive.
+This Bengal mix cat is quite hard to find and very expensive.
 Because this mix is so unusual, there is not much known about them.
 Potential owners need to contact Ragdoll and Bengal breeders to see if they breed this specific mix.
 This special kitty will need an owner who has a lot of resources and time to dedicate to them.
 They will need grooming every couple of days, regular exercise, and plenty of love and attention from human family members.
 These kitties will likely do well with other pets, cats, and people, including young children.

 A Bengal tabby mixed cat is not a super common breed.
 Tabby is not a specific feline breed.
 Instead, it is a coat pattern.
-Tabbies have a distinctive M-shaped mark on their foreheads, stripes around their legs, tails, along their backs, and on their faces.
+Tabbies have a distinctive M-shaped mark on their foreheads, stripes around their legs, and tails, along their backs, and on their faces.
 Bengals carry the tabby gene, so this coloring can become dominant when mixed with other breeds.
-A Bengal mixed with a Domestic Shorthair tabby is called a Toyger because it looks like a miniature tiger.
+A Bengal mix with a Domestic Shorthair tabby is called a Toyger because it looks like a miniature tiger.